solidboredom/constructive/tutorials/basic-tutorial.md

 ![screen](./tutorial-images/turn3.png)

-this will move the box up by 10 mm, turn it by 45 degrees in the horizontal(XY) plane, and the move it 10 in y axis and 5 to the right and then turn the whole thig around XZ axis by -30 degrees
+this will move the box up by 10 mm, turn it by 45 degrees in the horizontal(XY) plane, and the move it 10 in y axis and 5 to the right and then turn thewhole thig around XZ axis by -30 degrees

 > NOTE: the sequence in which you apply turns and moves does matter.
 >